 5) The Phoenix Hotel Bakpia

 Not exactly a place to eat but their Bakpia is worth mentioning.
-Bakpia is essentially a Indonesian pastry with different kinds of filling, usually from chocolate, cheese or beans.
-Theirs are made from black beans but the skin that covers the filing is very different from other kinds of bakpia.
-The usual bakpia is crumbly but theirs sorts of just stays intact.
+Bakpia is essentially an Indonesian pastry with different kinds of filling, usually from chocolate, cheese or beans.
+Theirs are made from black beans but the skin that covers the filing is very different from the usual bakpia.
+The common bakpia is crumbly but theirs sorts of just stays intact while being very delicate and chewy in the mouth.
 They call it Bakpia basah (Wet Bakpia).

 So, they actually order their “Bakpia Kumbu Hitam” from Bakpia Kencana BUT only theirs were specially made with cashews in it so you can’t really get it anywhere else.
-The prices are the same if you got other flavors from Bakpia Kencana to ensure you are not being cheated.
+The price is the same if you got other flavors from Bakpia Kencana so it’s not being marked up through the hotel (Phew!).
 Be sure to ask about it from the reception because it is amazing!
-It’s perfect for gifts to bring home
+It’s perfect for gifts to bring home.